 Armenia is a country located in the crossroads of Asia and Europe.
 From the west Armenia is bordered by Turkey, Georgia from the north, Azerbaijan and Artsakh from the east and Iran from the south.
 Even though the borders of Turkey and Azerbaijan are closed, Armenia is easily accessible from Iran and Georgia.
 The border procedures are not heavy in Armenia making the process of entering the country, easy and quick.

 Zvartnots International Airport acts as the main international airport of Armenia.
 It’s the busiest airport of the country.
 After Armenia declared independence from the Soviet Union, the airport was renovated in a futuristic style.
 The building of the airport isn’t only modern and secure, but also architecturally stunning.
 The renovated Zvartnots was later named the best airport in the CIS, further proving the quality of the service and the flights.

 Shirak International Airport is the second largest airport in Armenia.
 It’s located not too far away from the center of Gyumri.
 The equipment and the system used by the airport are newly developed putting it ahead of other airports located in mountainous areas.

 Zvartnots International Airport offers flights to and from more than 50 cities throughout the world, with direct flights to Yerevan, Armenia, by 23 international carriers from the following cities:

 - Tel Aviv

-Shirak International Airport offers direct flights to and from Russia.
+Shirak International Airport offers direct flights only to Russia, to the following cities: